Pep rally

-A pep rally, pep assembly or pep session is a gathering of people, typically students of middle school, high school, and college age, before a sports event.
+A pep rally, pep assembly or pep session is a gathering of people, typically students of middle school, high school, and college age, before a school sporting event.
 The purpose of such a gathering is to encourage school spirit and to support members of the team.
+This is often done by wearing school colors or chanting school cheers.
 It is generally seen as an American and Canadian phenomenon, used to create hype before a sporting event.